Discover everything you need to know about feeding the young horse while it is growing up, with advice for a carefully planned approach.

-The following table will give you an idea of different options and the proportions of each straight to use to maintain a good calcium to phosphorous balance.
-They are high protein (at least 15%) but low in sugar and starch and will compliment a ‘forage focused’™ horse feed balancer very well when fed in addition to high quality hay, haylage and or grass.
-Adjust the amounts up or down to keep the ribs lightly covered but avoid a situation where your weanling or young horse gets fat.
+The following table will give you an idea of different options and the proportions of each straight to use to maintain good calcium to phosphorous balance.
+They are high protein (at least 15%) but low in sugar and starch and will compliment a ‘forage focused’™ horse feed balancer very well when fed in addition to high-quality hay, haylage and or grass.
+Adjust the amounts up or down to keep the ribs lightly covered but avoid a situation where your weanling or youngstock horse carries too much body fat.

 Where you suspect the protein quality of grass, hay or haylage is low you may need to also supplement with extra protein.
-A forage nutritional analysis will give you more information on protein levels and whether your horse needs additional supplementation with straight whey protein for horses.
+A nutritional analysis of forage will give you more information on protein levels and whether your horse needs additional supplementation with straight whey protein for horses.

 You can download our latest eBook on Feeding the Young Horse for free: